publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Added: Add support on Notifications content for different data types in the meta fields, including support to ACF relationship fields for posts, link, taxonomy and user, #924;

 = [3.5.0] - 5 Aug 2021 =

 * Added: Add the option to edit and delete editorial comments, #277;